 - $3000 Summer Funding Grants require a minimum internship length of eight weeks at 30 hours/week or a longer internship that totals at least 240 hours.
 Strongly encouraged: Appointment with a CCI advisor to discuss your plans.

 - $1000 First-Year Explore Grants require a minimum of four weeks with a total of at least 100 hours.
 Required: Appointment with a CCI advisor to discuss your plans.
+(First-years are eligible only for Explore Grants or CCI-sponsored grants and may not apply for the $3000 competitive grant.)

 - Requires résumé approval by CCI Peer Career Advisor before April 7.